bihealth/digestiflow-server/README.rst

 Deploy to Heroku
 ================

-The easiest way to try out Digestiflow Web is to click `Deploy to Heroku <https://heroku.com/deploy?template=https://github.com/bihealth/digestiflow-web/tree/master>`_ (or the button above) and follow the step-by-step process.
+The easiest way to try out Digestiflow Server is to click `Deploy to Heroku <https://heroku.com/deploy?template=https://github.com/bihealth/digestiflow-server/tree/master>`_ (or the button above) and follow the step-by-step process.

 1. Create an account and sign in if necessary.
 2. Set the application name, e.g., to ``my-digestiflow-demo``.
 3. Click **Deploy app** and... wait a bit.
     - It seems that, sadly, you will have to enter credit card for account verification.
-      Note that you can try out Digestiflow Web with free/hobby plan only.
+      Note that you can try out Digestiflow Server with free/hobby plan only.
       Also, this is a bit unintuitive, deployment will fail.
       You have to enter your credit card information and then continue...
 4. After deployment has succeeded, go to ``Manage App``, then ``Settings`` in the Heroku Dashboard.